AlanRynne/Scientific-Paper-Tutorial/00-Installation Guide.md

 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 `

-You can also find out more at [their website](https://brew.sh) or search for available packages at [https://formulae.brew.sh/formula/](https://formulae.brew.sh/formula/).
+> You can also find out more at [their website](https://brew.sh) or search for available packages at [https://formulae.brew.sh/formula/](https://formulae.brew.sh/formula/).

 ### Usage

 Once you have ***Chocolatey*** or ***Hombrew*** *up and running* you can easily install other packages by using the command `choco install PACKAGE_NAME` for Windows or `brew install PACKAGE_NAME` for Mac. *(changing `PACKAGE_NAME` for the name of the actual name of the package you wish to install.)*

-## Text Editor (VSC, ST, Atom...)
+## Text Editor

 You could use any text editor to write your research paper, but in our case we are going to use Visual Studio Code.